JuroOravec/apify-actor-profesia-sk/README.md

 ### Filter options

-You can run Profesia.sk Scraper as is, with the default options.
-This will get you the full list of all job offers (detailed version).
+You can run Profesia.sk Scraper as is, with the default options, to get a sample of the job offers (detailed version).

 Otherwise, you can set these filters: